 The very same attractions and sites that bring stopover tourists in droves to Singapore’s shores are still there to be enjoyed by any long term traveller, with the added benefit of not having to rush around to see just a glimpse of them!

-The food in Singapore is famous for a reason and it is not for nothing that the city is world renowned as the premier foodie destination.
+The food in Singapore is famous for a reason and it is worth spending longer here for this alone.
+It is not for nothing that the city is renowned as the premier foodie destination in the world.
 Casual tourists will of course not be disappointed by the wealth of restaurants and food courts that are easily accessible through every transit spot and shopping mall, but the traveller that delves deeper can discover the truly local delicacies, the hidden foodie spots that only the locals know about.
 Even Singapore’s shopping, as famous as Rodeo Drive in Beverly Hills, Fifth Avenue in New York or the Ginza in Tokyo, is an indulgent experience in and of itself and is best experienced on a slow burn.

 And for those who tire of an ultra clean and modern city, Singapore doesn’t disappoint.
 Like a well tendered and carefully manicured flower bed, the gleaming glass and chrome topography that Singapore is famous for is surrounded and enhanced by an explosion of natural colour, and is often nicknamed a city in a garden because of its sheer range of open spaces, greenery and biodiversity.